Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 done

-# Optimize with batch processing
+# batch processing for efficiency

 find /path/to/large/directory -name "*" -type f -exec wc -l {} +